Projections, Pseudo-Stopping Times and the Immersion Property: Introduction

-The main results of this paper are motivated by the study of the converse implications to the following known observations in the literature.
+The results of this paper are also motivated by the study of the converse implications to the following known observations in the literature.
 Let us define a filtration $\ff^\tau:=(\F^\tau_t)_{t \geq 0}$ as the progressive enlargement of $\ff$ with $\tau$, i.e. the smallest right-continuous filtration containing $\ff$ such that $\tau$ is a stopping time, that is

 In the reduced form approach to credit risk modelling (see Bielecki et al. \cite{BJR}), given a filtration $\ff$, a popular way to model the default time $\tau$ is to use a barrier hitting time of an $\ff$-adapted increasing process and an independent barrier.
 It is known that a random time constructed in this fashion has the property that the filtration $\ff$ is immersed in $\ff^\tau$.
 It is also known that the property that $\ff\hookrightarrow \ff^\tau$ implies that every $\ff^\tau$-stopping time is an $\ff$-pseudo stopping time.

-The authors of \cite{NY1} have remarked that, given two filtrations $\ff$ and $\gg$ such that $\ff$ is immersed in $\gg$, every $\gg$-stopping time is an $\ff$-pseudo-stopping time.
-The main result of this work is \autoref{pseudoH}, where we first note that the converse is true: if every $\gg$-stopping time is $\ff$-pseudo-stopping time then $\ff$ is immersed in $\gg$.
-This provides an alternative characterization of the immersion property based on pseudo-stopping times.
-Further we prove third equivalent statement involving $\ff$-(dual) optional projections of $\gg$-adapted processes with finite variation.
-As an application of \autoref{pseudoH}, we provide in \autoref{honestnotpseudo} an alternative proof to a result regarding the immersion property and the progressive enlargement with honest times.
+In fact, the authors of \cite{NY1} have observed that, given two filtrations $\ff$ and $\gg$ such that $\ff$ is immersed in $\gg$, every $\gg$-stopping time is an $\ff$-pseudo-stopping time.

+The main contributions of this work are condition $(v)$ of Theorem \ref{ny2} and Theorem \ref{pseudoH}.
+In Theorem \ref{pseudoH} we show that the converse of the observation made by the authors of \cite{NY1} is true: if every $\gg$-stopping time is $\ff$-pseudo-stopping time then $\ff$ is immersed in $\gg$.
+Hence, it provides an alternative characterization of the immersion property based on pseudo-stopping times.
+Furthermore in Theorem \ref{pseudoH} we show that the immersion property for $\ff$ and $\gg$ is equivalent to the property that the $\ff$-optional projection and $\ff$-dual optional projection coincide for the class of $\gg$-optional processes with integrable variation.

+As an application of Theorem \ref{ny2} $(v)$, which gives another equivalent characterisation for pseudo-stopping times, and Theorem \ref{pseudoH}, we provide in Proposition \ref{honestnotpseudo} an alternative proof to a result regarding the immersion property and the progressive enlargement with honest times.
 The advantage of our method is that we do not use specific structures of the progressive enlargement and the characterization of predictable sets as done in Jeulin \cite{J2}.